- What is the Difference between Inpatient and Outpatient?

 - Most inpatient treatment programs are designed to meet acute needs.
 Simply completing inpatient treatment and not continuing with further treatment, such as aftercare, will often result in relapse.

-Advantages and Disadvantages of Outpatient Treatment
+Advantages of Outpatient Treatment for Alcohol Addiction

 Eventually, everyone in treatment for an alcohol use disorder will transition to some form of outpatient treatment.
 Outpatient treatment is the mainstay of all long-term substance use disorder recovery programs.
 Individuals who remain in treatment-related activities for a sufficient length of time increase the probability that their long-term recovery will be successful, and they will be often be involved in some form of outpatient treatment.